-To test steam traps you will use the touchprobe sensor (B.).
-Press the "MODE" button (F.) until the display reads the desired probe mode, then press "▲" and "▼" to activate the touchprobe sensor.
+To test steam traps you will use the touch probe sensor (B.).
+Press the "MODE" button (F.) until the display reads "Prob", then press "▲" or "▼" to activate the touch probe sensor.

 Making a firm contact, touch the end of the probe to the steam trap being tested.
 Apply just enough pressure to make a good contact, but do not push too hard!
 You will hear a clear translation of the internally generated ultrasonic sound.
 If the trap sounds appear to be masked by other system sounds, reduce the sensitivity, and touch just upstream and downstream from the trap to verify that what you hear is only the steam trap being tested.